-Youngest Queen Mother in Ghana dies one year after her coronation
+Youngest queen mother in Ghana dies one year after her coronation

 Obaahenmaa Yaa Manu I, who is said to be the youngest queen mother in Ghana, was installed in July 2022.

-The late Queen Mother was 16 years old when she passed on.
+The late queen mother is believed to be in her early twenties when she passed on.

 Reports on social media indicate that she died during childbirth.